mabarraza/github-actions-tutorial/README.md

 reading [this article](https://www.padok.fr/en/blog/github-actions) to learn the basic vocabulary used in this tutorial.

+## Original repository

+- This is just a copy from the [original repository](https://github.com/padok-team/github-actions-tutorial) to learn how to use CI with Github Actions.

 ## Requirements

 To complete this tutorial, you will need the following: